Here comes Groundhog Day: Digging into the Phil-osophy of weather forecasting

 Groundhog Day is a crowd favorite holiday, loathed by some actual meteorologists and a gem of a movie to at least 97 percent of reviewers on Rotten Tomatoes.
 Whether you think it’s hogwash or not, it is fun to see a group of grown men in top hats and suits hold up a bewildered groundhog like they’re reenacting a scene from “The Lion King,” which received a 93 percent on Rotten Tomatoes for its original screenplay.

-While Phil’s handlers claim he is right “100% of the time, of course!” data shows the supersized squirrel has about a 40 percent accuracy rate over his career.
+While Phil’s handlers claim he is right “100 percent of the time, of course!” data shows the supersized squirrel has about a 40 percent accuracy rate over his career.
 It remains to be seen if the prognostications of the “Great Oz of Weather Forecasting” should be chucked, but we can offer our insight by looking at stuff like numbers and weather models, at least until we can get our own forecasting groundhog.

 Winter started off weaker than the plot of the off-brand comedy movie “Groundhog Dave” (not rated on Rotten Tomatoes).
 The contiguous United States experienced its warmest December with an average of 39.3 degrees.
 Four heat waves swept across the nation, at times bringing temperatures 30 to 40 degrees above normal.
 The abnormally warm temperatures spurred unusual outbreaks of December tornadoes.

 Then temperatures plunged — much like Phil’s popularity after Feb.
 2. January was colder than normal for much of the eastern United States.
 Last weekend, a “bomb cyclone” dropped at least 2 feet of snow in some parts of New England and Long Island — tying Boston’s single snowiest day in January on record.
 Washington, D.C., experienced its snowiest January in six years.
 An unexpected heavy slug of snow doused the Colorado and Kansas border.
-A cold snap in Florida resulted in falling iguanas, losing their grip due to the abnormally low temperatures and dropping from trees.
+A cold snap in Florida resulted in falling iguanas, losing their grip because of the abnormally low temperatures and dropping from trees.

 Despite the January cold spells, large areas of the United States are still running a few degrees warmer than normal for winter to date.